jmnis/speechtranslate.io/README.md

 # SpeechTranslate
-SpeechTranslate provides a real-time translation engine powered by azure engine speech.
-You will need a valid Microsoft Azure Subscription Key related to a Speech Service ressource.
-You can find details about how to create a Speech Service ressource and to generate a Microsoft Azure Subscription Key.
-This application was created for a French theatre company who needed a way to provide English subtitles in real time during their shows.
-With this app, the translation happens instantly, offering an immersive experience for both French-speaking and English-speaking audiences.
+SpeechTranslate offers a real-time translation engine powered by the Azure Speech Service.
+To use this application, you will need a valid Microsoft Azure Subscription Key linked to a Speech Service resource.
+Instructions on how to create a Speech Service resource and generate a Subscription Key can be found in the documentation.

+This app was developed for a Swiss theatre company that required a solution for providing English subtitles in real time during performances.
+With SpeechTranslate, translations occur instantly, ensuring an immersive experience for both French-speaking and English-speaking audiences.

 # Commands
 CTRL + R: Start/Stop recording